vishvAsa/sanskrit/vyAkaraNam/whitney/09_Chapter_V_NOUNS_AND_ADJECTIVES.md

-C. In RV., the nom. etc. pl. neut., in the only two instances that occur, ends in `ānti` instead of `anti`: thus, `ghṛtávānti`, `paçumā́nti`.
+C. In RV., the nom. etc. pl. neut., in the only two instances that occur, ends in `ānti` instead of `anti`: thus, `ghṛtávānti`, `paśumā́nti`.
 No such forms have been noted elsewhere in the older
 language: the SV. reads `anti` in its version of the corresponding passages, and a few examples of the same ending are quotable from the
 Brāhmaṇas: thus, `tāvanti`, `etā́vanti`, `yā́vanti`, `ghṛtávanti`,